MatthewWilletts/matthewwilletts.github.io/_posts/2021-2-7-Non-Linear-ICA-using-flows-and-fixed-linear-models.md

 Part of what makes ICA somewhat confusing to study is that one can be solving essentially the same problem, inverting a mixing process like this, using very different looking mathematical tools.

-The most obvious approach perhaps is to specify that we wish to learn a mapping, an unmixing, that results in a maximumly-independent latent representation of our data.
+The most obvious approach perhaps is to specify that we wish to learn a mapping, an unmixing, that results in a maximally-independent latent representation of our data.
 A multivariate random variable is statistically independent if its probability distribution is equal to the product of its marginals.
 As discussed in my post on [VAE robustness](https://matthewwilletts.github.io/Defending-VAEs-from-Adversarial-Attack/), we can measure how close-to-mutually-independent a multivariate distribution is by seeing how well approximated it is by a product of its marginal distributions.
 One way to capture this is the _total correlation_ (Watanabe, 1960), the $$\KL$$ between these two entities: